annihalated/barebones/drafting.md

 Legislative drafting, like contract drafting or software engineering, is fundamentally a problem of constructing the correct [ontologies](https://en.wikipedia.org/wiki/Ontology_(information_science)).

-Most of the advice in this document relates:

 When you find the correct ontology, things fall into place.
 When you have the wrong ontology, you will find yourself constantly creating more complex procedures.
 A feature of bad abstractions is that they are harder to reason with.

-- Ordinarily, a drafter should not start typing the text of the statute immediately.
+Almost always, a drafter should not start typing the text of the statute immediately.
 You need an initial specification, either in the form of a detailed outline or drafting instructions.
 Think of writing a piece of legislation like writing software.
 You write a detailed specification first (either in the form of tests or a formal design document or pseudocode) and only then write code.

+The specification should contain:
+- the scope of the legislation
+- the most important defined terms ("the objects")

 ## Guidance documents
 * [Manual on Plain Language Drafting (Vidhi, March 2017)](https://vidhilegalpolicy.in/research/manual-on-plain-language-drafting/)